Customize using configuration files

 To change advanced or less common settings, you can modify Citrix Workspace app’s configuration files.
 These configuration files are read each time wfica starts.
 You can update various files depending on the effect you want the changes to have.

 If session sharing is enabled, an existing session might be used instead of a newly reconfigured one.
-This might cause the session to ignore changes you made in a configuration file.
+This setting might cause the session to ignore changes you made in a configuration file.

 Apply default to all Citrix Workspace app users